Nethereum/Nethereum.Docs/docs/introduction/keystore.md

 # Key Store

 The library Nethereum.KeyStore allows the decrytion and the encryption of private keys which using the [Web3 Secret Storage Definition](https://github.com/ethereum/wiki/wiki/Web3-Secret-Storage-Definition).
-This is the same standard followed by the node clients like geth, eth or parity.
+This is the same standard followed by node clients like geth, eth or parity.

 ## Usage